Puerto Rico government sources deny PREPA in tentative pact with bond insurers

-SAN JUAN (Reuters) - Puerto Rico’s power authority, PREPA, reached a tentative debt restructuring deal with bond insurers, two sources familiar with the matter said on Tuesday, but two Puerto Rican government sources said later there was no agreement.
+SAN JUAN, Dec 1 (Reuters) - Puerto Rico’s power authority, PREPA, reached a tentative debt restructuring deal with bond insurers, two sources familiar with the matter said on Tuesday, but two Puerto Rican government sources said later there was no agreement.

 Two people involved in the restructuring talks between debt-laden PREPA and its creditors told Reuters on Tuesday afternoon that the parties had agreed to a tentative restructuring, which needed the approval of PREPA’s board.